kabavol/LMSMonitor/README.md

 We also need to install the i2c tools library so we can review setup and communicate with the OLED screen

+This can be done from the command line or via the pCP web forms.

 From the main web form click on Extensions button in the *Additional functions* section

-On the page displayed select *i2c-tools-dev.tcz* from the dropdown and install
+On the page displayed select *i2c-tools-dev.tcz* from the dropd own and install

+Alternatively use the following instructions

 ## pCP Install